-DNS over Discord · 1.1.1.1 docs
+DNS over Discord

 Refreshing existing results

-The multi-dig command also provides a refresh button below each set of DNS results requested (or after each block of 10 DNS record types if more than 10 were requested).
+multi-dig command also provides a refresh button below each set of DNS results requested (or after each block of 10 DNS record types, if you requested more than 10).

-As with the dig command, any user can press the refresh button to refresh the displayed DNS results, including for DNS queries that had previously failed.
+dig command, any user can press the refresh button to refresh the displayed DNS results, including for DNS queries that had previously failed.

 whois command